 —Michael Carney, owner and president of Chicago-based MWC Accounting

 Your computer, cell phone, Internet service, software and even some cool tech gadgetry are possible tax deductions if you must use them to run your business.
 Michael Carney, owner and president of MWC Accounting in Chicago, said expensive tech hardware can qualify if it is an asset that retains its value over several years.
-The taxpayer has a choice on how to deduct the costs of those items.
+The business owner has a choice on how to deduct the costs of those items.

 “You can depreciate them, spreading the deduction over the number of years the IRS considers to be the shelf-life for this item, or you can write the entire cost off for the year of purchase," Carney said.

 "Your choice between the two depends on your projected income and other expenses going forward.
 If you had a big year and want to reduce your profits to minimize the tax bite, it’s best to write the entire cost off."

 Carney said this strategy means you will have less to deduct in the coming years.